 '''

 javac -processor optional MyFile.java ...

+javac -processor org.checkerframework.checker.optional.OptionalChecker MyFile.java ...

 '''

 5.2 Optional annotations

 These qualifiers make up the Optional type system:

 @MaybePresent The annotated Optional container may or may not contain a value.
 This is the default type, so programmers do not have to write it.